Frequently asked Questions

 Why is there a strange Typinator icon in the menu bar?

 Typinator shows variants of its "T" icon in the menu bar to indicate situations in which expansions do not work as expected.
-Typinator 5.0 or newer can explain the meaning of this icon: Click the triangle next to the "T" icon to open the menu and select the first command "What does this symbol mean?".
+Right click the "T" icon to open the menu and select the first command "What does this symbol mean?".